Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Influenza pathogens belong to the family of orthomixoviruses, the genus Influenzavirus, which includes two types of influenza viruses: A and B. Influenza viruses contain RNA and an outer shell containing two anigens (hemagglutinin and neuramidinase) that can change their properties, especially in influenza A For the diagnosis of the disease, the method of immunofluorescence (direct and indirect) is used, which makes it possible to detect the influenza virus in the upper respiratory tract or smears from the nose (sensitivity - 58-100%, specificity - 88-100%), as well as detection of NP-ant (the nucleoprotein protein associated with RNA) or the M protein (the main protein of the virus particle) of the influenza virus by the ELISA method (sensitivity is 40-100%, specificity is 52-100%).
+The causative agents of influenza belong to the family of orthomyxoviruses, the genus Influenzavirus, which includes two types of influenza viruses: A and B. Influenza viruses contain RNA and an outer membrane in which two antigens (hemagglutinin and neuramidinase) are located, capable of changing their properties, especially in the influenza virus type A. To diagnose the disease, the immunofluorescence method (direct and indirect) is used, which allows detecting the influenza virus in discharge from the upper respiratory tract or nasal swabs (sensitivity - 58-100%, specificity - 88-100%), as well as detection of NP-antigen (nucleoprotein protein associated with RNA) or M-protein (the main protein of the viral particle) of the influenza virus by the ELISA method (sensitivity - 40-100%, specificity - 52-100%).

-For the detection of antibodies to influenza viruses, DSC or ELISA is used.
-When RBC study is carried out at the beginning of the disease (1-2 days) and after 5-7 days, the diagnostic is considered to increase antibody titer no less than 4 times when examining paired sera.
+To detect antibodies to influenza viruses, RSK or ELISA are used.
+With RSK, the study is carried out at the onset of the disease (1-2 days) and after 5-7 days; an increase in the antibody titer of at least 4 times when examining paired sera is considered diagnostic.

-The ELISA method is more sensitive (according to the reports of different authors, from 39% to 100%) and very high specificity.
-As with RSK, for use in the diagnostic purposes of ELISA it is necessary to compare the content of antibodies in serum samples obtained from patients at the beginning and at the end of the disease.
+The ELISA method is characterized by greater sensitivity (according to various authors, from 39% to 100%) and very high specificity.
+As with the RSC, for the diagnostic use of ELISA, it is necessary to compare the antibody content in serum samples obtained from patients at the beginning and end of the disease.

-Determination of the content of antibodies to the influenza A and B virus is used to diagnose acute respiratory viral infections, assess the intensity of postvaccinal immunity, diagnose influenza A and B.
+Determination of the content of antibodies to influenza A and B viruses is used to diagnose acute respiratory viral infections, assess the intensity of post-vaccination immunity, and diagnose influenza A and B.